 If a student wants to withdraw from all courses before the end of a term, the student must complete the withdrawal process.
 Dropping courses or no longer attending classes does not constitute an official withdrawal.
-To officially withdraw, the student must complete an "Intent to Withdraw" form (available at the College Office or at https://apply.brynathyn.edu/register/?id=51c83383-919a-4e85-8fd7-a713fd650137) and submit it to the registrar.
+To officially withdraw, the student must complete and submit an "Intent to Withdraw" form (available at the College Office or on the website).